-When most people think of rehab, they think of medication, therapy, detox, and recovery.
+When most people think of rehab, they think of medication only.
 However, there is another possible avenue for getting over an addiction.
-Holistic alcohol rehab centers can provide an alternative environment for people who wish to recover but may not want the harsh medical treatment that is typical of rehab in the U.S. We’ll break down different types of holistic alcohol rehab center treatment, as well as the differences between holistic and traditional treatment.
+Holistic alcohol rehab centers can provide an alternative environment for people who wish to recover but may not want the harsh medical treatment.

 Although holistic alcohol rehab and traditional rehab have the same goals, they are different in their approaches to treatment.
 Traditional rehab takes a more structured clinical approach, while holistic alcohol rehab centers are more relaxed.
 In a traditional center, you’ll go through a medical detox where clinicians will monitor your withdrawal symptoms.
 Then, you’ll attend a series of individual and group therapy appointments.
 Traditional alcohol rehab centers also tend to push medication, which may not always prove to be helpful for some.

 Holistic alcohol rehab centers encourage patients to look inside themselves for solutions and emphasize self-discovery.
 Holistic treatment holds the belief that our bodies can heal themselves, and they push the idea that we can take responsibility for our health and well-being.
 Rather than teaching typical sobriety skills, holistic treatment relies on focusing on the body to help guide you on a sober path.
 A holistic detox might consist of minimizing your drug of choice and putting you on a cleanse with water, healthy food, and herbal supplements.

 Whichever treatment you decide to enroll in will be determined by your individual needs and situation.
 CNV Detox can help you figure out the best program for you.